-Our audit was conducted for the purpose of forming an opinion on the June 30, 2011 consolidated financial statements taken as a whole.
-The June 30, 2011 supplementary consolidating information is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-Such information has been subjected to the auditing procedures applied in our audit of the June 30, 2011 consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the June 30, 2011 consolidated financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the June 30, 2012 consolidated financial statements taken as a whole.
+The June 30, 2012 supplementary consolidating information is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
+In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.